SmritiGoyal/rtat-optimization/docs/methodology.md

 ### 7.5 The leak this audit missed — and the fix

 **Fold-scoped encoder fitting (leak found and fixed).**
 An internal audit caught that the training-class aggregates — engineer historical mean (the model's strongest feature), tier / channel / division / month means, city and state target encoding, and the segment delivery median — were originally fit on the full 2023-2025 cohort and then split into train (2023-2024) and validation (2025) without refitting.
 That let 2025 information reach the validation rows and inflated the validation metrics (and the apparent validation-to-holdout gap).

 The fix scopes every aggregate to data available before the rows it is applied to: for model selection, aggregates are fit on the 2023-2024 fold and validated on 2025; for the final number, a select-then-refit protocol refits the aggregates and retrains on all of 2023-2025, then scores the locked 2026 holdout exactly once.

 **What the five-test audit did not catch.**
 The audit compares training against the 2026 holdout, so it is blind to a leak confined to the *validation fold*: the leaked aggregates were "train-only" relative to 2026, so all five tests passed while 2025 was still bleeding into validation.
 The methodology already described fold-correct fitting ("training-period only"); the implementation fit more broadly than that.
 The mismatch was caught by a fold-scoping ablation, not by the audit — and the fix made the implementation match the documented discipline.

 A defensible audit therefore needs a sixth test: refit every encoder per fold and assert the validation metric is stable.
-That is the first addition planned for av2 audit.
+That is the first addition planned for a v2 audit.

 ## 8. Operational Translation